MAD-I-T/magento-actions/README.md

 Use langs input to build static content for languages other than en_US or for [multi-lang support see](https://forum.madit.fr/t/build-magento-from-github-actions-static-deploy-with-multiple-languages/25/2?u=madit).

-Use themes input to build static content for specific theme(s) only instead of all by default [more on multi-theme support](https://www.madit.fr/r/theme-builder-hyva).
+Use themes input to build static content for specific theme(s) only instead of all by default [more on multi-theme and hyva support](https://www.madit.fr/r/theme-builder-hyva).

 ## Magento security scanners